openfga/python-sdk/README.md

 ### Calling Other Endpoints

 In certain cases you may want to call other APIs not yet wrapped by the SDK.
-You can do so by using the `raw_request` method available on the `OpenFgaClient`.
-The `raw_request` method allows you to make raw HTTP calls to any OpenFGA endpoint by specifying the operation name, HTTP method, path, parameters, body, and headers, while still honoring the client configuration (authentication, telemetry, retries, and error handling).
+You can do so by using the `execute_api_request` method available on the `OpenFgaClient`.
+The `execute_api_request` method allows you to make raw HTTP calls to any OpenFGA endpoint by specifying the HTTP method, path, body, query parameters, and path parameters, while still honoring the client configuration (authentication, telemetry, retries, and error handling).

+For streaming endpoints, use `execute_streamed_api_request` instead.

 This is useful when:
 - You want to call a new endpoint that is not yet supported by the SDK
 - You are using an earlier version of the SDK that doesn't yet support a particular endpoint
 - You have a custom endpoint deployed that extends the OpenFGA API

-In all cases, you initialize the SDK the same way as usual, and then call `raw_request` on the `fga_client` instance.
+In all cases, you initialize the SDK the same way as usual, and then call `execute_api_request` on the `fga_client` instance.

 ```python
 from openfga_sdk import ClientConfiguration, OpenFgaClient